Nestak2/LSTM_PM10_airpolution_Sofia/README.md

 naive-model "today will be as poluted as yesterday", a standard dummy naive-model in meteorology.
 The data for training the model are from the official, state operated meteo-stations of IAOS in Sofia.

+The code can be also viewed on colab: https://colab.research.google.com/drive/1_UVt6wUKmodF2y7AfFCSo7uWKd6WoH1y?usp=sharing